BarbyKelly/quizproject/README.md

   for Favicon, was copied from
   https://favicon.io/favicon-converter/

-* Coding Group member Patrick for his time and guidance with getting console working, and him guiding how to track errors one by one, and pointed out where names of the functions were clashing.
+* Coding Group member Patrick Hladun for guiding developer via Slack, to get console errors to show up, and how to track errors one by one.
+He also pointed out where names of the functions were clashing, and some ; vs : errors in developer's code.

 * Readme